 “These challenges will not go away any time soon.”

-The book can be bought through our website:
+The book can be bought through our website by using the link below:

 There are a number of other booksellers worldwide from which one can purchase the book as well: Barnes and Noble, SCRIBD, KOBO, ESENTRAL, and CIANDO.